urbien/vortexhealing/README.md

 - Monitoring healing sessions of students, review and evaluation afterwards
 - Healing office with lead practicioner and junior practicioners

+## Zoom tools
+- Auto-generated subtitles
+- Auto-translation of subtitles into other languages
+- AI to train translator on VortexHealing vocabulary to improve the quality of the above

 # General VortexHealing awareness program
 - Go do a Google Talk like mindfulness guys did
 - Do a TED talk